I previously blogged about the movie Shutter Island and the scenes of Dachau in these 3 posts:

 The buildings in the background are inside the Dachau SS garrison where Waffen-SS troops were quartered; the building on the right is a hospital where a Reserve Company of crippled Waffen-SS soldiers, previously wounded in action, were quartered.
 The Waffen-SS was the elite volunteer Army which included many divisions from other countries, as well as German soldiers.

 According to Col. John H. Linden’s account of the liberation of Dachau, T/3 Henry F. Gerzen, 163 Signal Photographic Company, was filming the shooting with a movie camera.
 A few frames of this movie, which survived the cover-up of the Dachau massacre, show Lt.
-Col. Felix Sparks firing his pistol in the air to stop the action shown in the photo above, which allegedly took place around noon.
+Col. Felix Sparks firing his pistol into the air to stop the action shown in the photo above, which allegedly took place around noon.

 In 1989, Lt.
 Col. Sparks wrote an account of the role of the 45th Infantry Division in the liberation of Dachau.
 His description of what happened at the wall, shown in the photo above, is as follows: